MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-destinations.md

 [!INCLUDE [preview-note](../../includes/preview-note.md)]

 Once you have created an eventstream, you can route data to different destinations.
 The types of data destinations that can be added to your eventstream include KQL Database, Lakehouse and Custom App.
+See the [Supported destinations](#supported-destinations) section for details about these destinations.

 ## Prerequisites